chuka00/WaterVendorManagementSystem/README.md

 __Authenticated Users__ - A user can be only one of; vendor or customer:

-- Full access to the platform
+- Full access to the platform.
-- Allow profile creation and edit
+- Allow profile creation and edit.
-- Access to transaction history
+- Access to transaction history.
-- Allow vendors to list product and customers to place orders
+- Allow vendors to list products and customers to place orders
 - Allow vendors access to key metrics to track business growth

 __Admin User__